Ross Bagdasarian Jr.: Universal Pictures lawsuit

 Bagdasarian licensed the rights to the Chipmunk characters to Universal Pictures in 1996, resulting in a string of Universal-produced direct-to-video films.
 Four years later, he and Karman sued them for breach of contract, claiming that Universal failed to properly utilize, market, and merchandise the characters and hence resulting in a loss of royalties to Bagdasarian.
 The case was decided in Bagdasarian's favor.
 "For us, it was a custody battle", Karman said.
 "They finally realized 'OK, these two are really fighting for their kids'."

 Personal life

 Bagdasarian married Janice Karman in 1980.
-She is co-president of Bagdasarian Productions.
+She is the co-president of Bagdasarian Productions.